rd101r/TicTacToeGame/README.md

 # TicTacToeGame
-#A small try towards game programming with the help of youtube(refernce clever-programmer tictactoe with python) .
+#A small try towards game programming with the help of youtube(reference clever-programmer tictactoe with python) .